imbenrabi/-Transaction-Manager/README.md

 ## Starting the server
 - Run `yarn start:server` (nodemon keeps the process alive).
-- Create a user manually at the db and paste the token in App.js! since clientside missing user gen.
 - Server loads slower than the client side on dev env so make sure the server loads then refresh page.

 ## Start